Best General Liability Insurance Companies for Small Businesses in Virginia

 biBerk

-biBerk’s sublimits are lower than competitors, only offering $100,000 for rented premises.
-It also has limited endorsement options, which reduces fit for businesses needing specialized add-ons like liquor liability.
+biBerk's rented premises sublimit of $100,000 is lower than most competitors, and its endorsement options are limited; so businesses needing add-ons like liquor liability may not be a fit.
 The digital platform delivers quotes in 10 to 15 minutes with transparent underwriting.
-One Virginia fitness studio owner reported settling a slip-and-fall claim in a month with fair payout after providing additional documentation, aligning with mid-pack claims handling.
+One Virginia fitness studio owner said a slip-and-fall claim settled in about a month with a fair payout after providing additional documentation, in line with mid-pack claims handling.

 • Solo operators and micro-businesses across Virginia service industries